Manage Orders With Toast POS

 In this article, learn how to navigate order screens on your POS experience to help you and your staff efficiently create, send, and manage orders.

-Check out the Toast Central article Set Up Your Toast POS to learn how to configure your restaurant's POS experience.
+Check out the Support Center article Set Up Your Toast POS to learn how to configure your restaurant's POS experience

 First, let’s break down everything that’s included in your ordering screens.
 Note: the examples below are shown in light mode.